walidargh/owl-app/project-proposal/README.md

 **Objective:** Users can search for businesses by name (full name and closest match).

-- [ ] build out API, Flux loop, and components, this will include:
+- [X] build out API, Flux loop, and components, this will include:
-  - [ ] REGEX for matching query string to Business
+  - [X] REGEX for matching query string to Business
-  - [ ] flux structure
+  - [X] flux structure
-- implement live search feature with clickable links
+- [X} implement live search feature with clickable links
 - [ ] CSS styling for search bar

 ### Phase 7: Upload Photos (1 days)